LMH01/alpha_tui/docs/cli.md

 If you require accumulators, the gamma accumulator, memory cells or index memory cells to be pre initialized you can use the option `--memory-config-file` to read in a file that contains information about this data.
 An example for such file can be found [here](../examples/memory_config.json).
 See [below](cli.md#memory-config-file) for more information on this option.

-### Allowed instructions
+### Allowed instructions, comparisons and operations

-You can use the option `--allowed-instructions-file` to specify a file where allowed instructions are stored.
-When this option is provided, all programs will fail to build that contain instructions that are not included in the file.
+You can use the option `--allowed-instructions-file` to specify a file where allowed instructions, comparisons and operations are stored.
+When this option is provided, all programs will fail to build that contain instructions, comparisons or operations that are not included in the file (comparisons and operations provided to the arguments `--allowed-comparisons` and `--allowed-operations` are also allowed).

+If a field in the file is `null` it is disregarded and everything in that category is allowed, if an empty list is provided, everything in the category is forbidden.

 This makes it possible to challenge yourself into working with only a limited instruction set.